 November 19, 2013 –

-MAYETTA: There was a harvest moon outside and a harvest feast inside at the Bingo Hall last night on the Prairie Band Potawatomi reservation.
+MAYETTA: There was a harvest moon outside and a harvest feast inside at the Bingo Hall last night on the Prairie Band Potawatomi Common Land.
 Several hundred members of the PBPN community came together to dine on traditional foods that were prepared by Goffy and sponsored through the Return to a Healthy Past program that is part of the Diabetes Prevention Program.
 The dinner was organized by Eddie Joe Mitchell and some staff from the Health Center and included meat entrees of turtle, raccoon, squirrel, bison and more.
 Individuals from the community also brought traditional dishes to share that included soups, stews, vegetable and salad entrees and a table full of desserts.

 Below are some photos from last night’s feast: